Vigili del Fuoco: History

+Organisation

+Firefighters in Italy are officers of the state.
+The National Fire and Rescue Service is part of the Department that depends on the Ministry of the Interior.
+The Department of firefighters, public rescue and civil defense (Dipartimento dei Vigili del Fuoco, del Soccorso Pubblico e della Difesa Civile) is composed by eight central directorates, eighteen regional offices and 103 provincial commands.
+There are around eight hundred stations throughout the country.

+The fire department operates its own nationwide radio network that is fail-safe.
+From 2021, the fire department's radio network was converted to TETRA digital trunked radio.
+Digital UHF-Base stations and servers were set up nationwide and in the autonomous regions.
+A fail-safe nationwide analog radio network was already in operation a few decades ago.

 Operational staff

 Emergency teams work throughout the country.
 Detachments of Vigili del Fuoco in each province are controlled by a coordinating command authority.
-In response to emergency calls, local operation rooms decide on the level of response and type of equipment needed, and liaise with local police and other emergency services.
+In response to emergency calls, local operations rooms make decisions about the level of response and type of equipment needed and liaise with local police and other emergency services.

 Operating personnel may be permanent or volunteer.
 The latter is distinguished by the presence of a white frieze on the badge of status.

 Each team consists of 5 or 6 people and is coordinated by a team leader or by the fireman with the longest field experience.
 He is distinguished from other firefighters by the red frieze and the red helmet.
 The rest of the team consists of Vigili Permanenti or of volunteers with several years of "seniority".

 Since 5 December 2005 the firefighters are no longer conscripts; citizens can subscribe to the civil service for a year.
 They are appointed to logistical and clerical services.

-The head of the Department of Firefighters, Public Rescue and Public Protection is a prefect, appointed by the Minister of the Interior, who does not belong to the corps; the head of the CNVVF is a general manager from the body and wears a uniform.
+The head of the Department of Firefighters, Public Rescue and Public Protection is a prefect, appointed by the Minister of the Interior, who does not belong to the corps; the head of the CNVVF is a general manager from the corps and wears a uniform.

-Staff becomes operative after six months of physical and professional training in Rome.
-A special course entitles grants some firefighters to run emergency vehicles.
+Staff become operational after six months of physical and professional training in Rome.
+A special course entitles selected firefighters to run emergency vehicles.

-Operative staff has functions of judicial police, public safety, and fire prevention.
-The brigade's main task is to identify the causes of fires, in collaboration with other police forces.
+Operative staff have functions of criminal police, public safety, and fire prevention.
+The brigade's main task is to identify the causes of fires in collaboration with other police forces.

 "Discontinuous" volunteer fighters are former conscripts who have subscribed to the body, or citizens who have taken a specific course at the local Commands.
 Discontinuous volunteer brigades serve either at the Provincial Commands and local detachments, or at specific volunteer detachments.